grayloon/magento-laravel-api/README.md

 #### Customers

-Get a list of all customers:
+Get a list of customers:
 ```php
 Magento::api('customers')->all($pageSize = 50, $currentPage = 1);
 ```